grafana/grafana/docs/sources/developers/http_api/dashboard_public.md

 JSON Body schema:

 - **uid** – Optional.
-Unique identifier when creating a public dashboard.
+Unique identifier when creating a shared dashboard.
 If it's null, it will generate a new uid.
 - **accessToken** – Optional.
 Unique access token.
 If it's null, it will generate a new access token.
 - **timeSelectionEnabled** – Optional.
-Set to `true` to enable the time picker in the public dashboard.
+Set to `true` to enable the time picker in the shared dashboard.
 The default value is `false`.
 - **isEnabled** – Optional.
-Set to `true` to enable the public dashboard.
+Set to `true` to enable the shared dashboard.
 The default value is `false`.
 - **annotationsEnabled** – Optional.
 Set to `true` to show annotations.
 The default value is `false`.
 - **share** – Optional.
 Set the share mode.
 The default value is `public`.